koding/kdlearn/faq/inactive-vms/index.md

 requesting that they confirm their active status by simply logging back into their account.
 2. However, if by the 27th day the user is still dormant/inactive, another email is sent but this time with the notice that the inactive VM will be deleted (along with all the data inside it).
-3. On day 30, the dormat VM is deleted permanently.
+3. On day 30, the dormant VM is deleted permanently.

 This type of cleanup is necessary because with hunderds of thousands of accounts, we want to ensure that our regular users get the full benefit of the resources of the platform.